 Dark fiber can sound intimidating to the imaginative.
 Perhaps these strands are related to a fantastical other realm and malevolent in intent.
 Nevertheless, dark fiber is only scary from the point of view of an unused resource.
 Dark fiber refers to unused fiber optic cable.

 Ever had the cable or phone company dig up your parking lot or the lovely landscape at your business to upgrade or fix connectivity?
 It’s a hassle for you and for the company.
-So, instead of hiring crews to dig great big swaths of land again and again, the companies often lay down more lines than are initially called for, to meet potential network capacity.
+So, instead of hiring crews to dig great big swaths of land again and again, the companies often lay down more lines than are initially called for, to meet potential network capacity needs.
 Many of the fiber assets available today reflect the optimism of the telecom boom of the late 1990s.

 Buying dark fiber puts the customer in control of the cable itself, but also gives them responsibility for remote monitoring, maintenance, and repair.

-Enterprises needing high bandwidth fiber optic connectivity can see many benefits from leasing dark fiber:
+An enterprise needing high bandwidth fiber optic connectivity can see many benefits from leasing dark fiber:

-The underlying infrastructure for dark fiber optic cable is essentially the same as lit fiber.
+The underlying network infrastructure for dark fiber optic cable is essentially the same as lit fiber.
 Yet, instead of constructing a new connectivity network or partnering with a network operator, those who go the dark fiber route see lower infrastructure costs and greater control.
 For those lacking the resources to manage a network on their own, many dark fiber-optic providers offer managed wavelength services that include support and expertise.